tm-LBenson/reading-notes/401-notes/Bash-practice.md

 ### File Manipulation - How to make, remove, rename, copy and move files and directories.
   > Files are easily manipulated in the terminal using simple commmands.
 Below are the list of commands listed in the reading.
+Once a command is sent, there is no undo.
 > - mkdir
 >   Make Directory - ie. Create a directory.
 > - rmdir